What to do about knee pain being caused by your unmanaged or uncontrolled Type 2 diabetes

 All the factors mentioned in the research above significantly impacts how your knee repairs itself from wear and tear damage.

-- In other words, the type 2 diabetes prevents proper bone remodelling/healing.
+- In other words, the type 2 diabetes prevents proper bone remodeling/healing.
 This abnormal bone compromises the structure of the articular cartilage of the knee.
 Type 2 diabetes accelerates knee osteoarthritis.
 Type 2 diabetes is attacking the whole knee.

-- In other words all the components of a recommendation to knee replacement are coming into play.
+- In other words, all the components of a recommendation to knee replacement are coming into play.